exercism/v3/languages/emacs-lisp/reference/README.md

 The core features a Emacs Lisp developer should know about are:

+- S-expressions
-- special forms
+- Special forms
 - atoms
 - quote
-- s-exprs
-- whitespace
 - [evaluation][evaluation]
 - [functions][functions]
 - [variables][variables]